frieddeli/WOL-ESP32-BOT/README.md

 - Connect the ESP32 to power and your Wi-Fi network.
 - Interact with the bot using Telegram commands to wake or shut down your PC.

+### 4. **LED Behaviour*
+Poll Telegram - 2 Blinks
+No new message - LED ON
+ERROR connecting - 5 Blinks

 ---

 ## **Commands**